Trump’s Vacation Spending Could Provide Child Care Or College To Thousands

 — LiNCOLN PARK (@linc0lnpark) March 27, 2017

-Local businesses are also concerned about Trump’s vacation spending, and how that has become a financial burden to Palm Beach.
+Local businesses are also concerned about Trump’s vacation spending and how that has become a financial burden to Palm Beach.
 It’s also a matter that has currently come to the attention of some Congress members and members of the Senate.

 Politico reports that Rep. Lois Frankel of Palm Beach County has written a letter to the president, noting that local businesses have lost as much as two million dollars in his first four visits to Mar-A-Lago.
 She is also asking the White House to recover these costs.
 Politico reports that Rep. Frankel wrote the following on the matter.